 An Example of a SHORT (Sell) position:

+Let's assume 1 BTC = $10,000.
 Trader opens a 1 BTC short (Sell) position at the price of BTC= $10,000.
-As stated previously 1:100 leverage allows trader to open this position using only 0.01 BTC of his own funds.
+As stated previously 1:100 leverage allows trader to open this position using just 0.01 BTC of his own funds (or the equivalent value in another deposited currency).

 Let’s assume that later the price of 1 BTC drops to $9,800.
 Trader now closes the position.